itsoulos/GenClass/README.md

 # GenClass - Producing classification rules using Grammatical Evolution #
 GenClass is a software entirely written in ANSI C++ that constructs classification programs in a C – like programming language in order to classify the input data, producing simple if – else rules.
-The program relies on the installation of the freely available [Qt](https://qt.io) programmin library and it can be executed in the modern Multi Core environments  using the OpenMP library.
+The software can be executed in parallel exploiting the modern Multi Core environments, using the OpenMP library.
 GenClass is a Free Software covered by the [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

+## Building instructions ##
+### Requirements ###

+### Installation ##
+The following steps are required in order to build the tool:

+    Uncompress the tool as described in the previous section.

+    cd GenClass

+    Edit the file Makefile.inc and change (if needed) the configuration parameters.

+    Type make.

+The parameters in Makefile.inc are the following:

+    CXX: It is the most important parameter.
+It specifies the name of the C++ compiler.
+In most systems running the GNU C++ compiler this parameter must be set to g++.

+    ROOTDIR: Is the location of the GenClass directory.

+## Contents ##
 The software has the following subdirectories

     bin: After compilation of the package, it will contain the executable genclass